phptek/silverstripe-verifiable/README.md

 In addition to processing and persisting value-based transactions in their native cryptocurrencies, the Bitcoin and Ethereum blockchains are also capable of storing limited-sized arbitrary data, making them ideal for storing Merkle Root hashes from which individual "leaf" hashes can be mathematically derived.
 We make use of REST calls to the [Tierion](https://tierion.com/) blockchain network using its [Chainpoint](https://chainpoint.org) service.
 Tierion is itself a permissionless blockchain network which will periodically write Merkle Root hashes to both Bitcoin and Ethereum.

+## Requirements

+At least PHP7 and SilverStripe 4.

 ## Install

     #> composer require phptek/verifiable